How Does Social Media Affect Customer Experience?

 They use Social Media to make things right when they go wrong.
 And offer self-service options for operational recovery and self-help.
 For the authentic brand, Social Media is a competitive advantage.
 It is the channel to manage customer experience and build brand engagement.
 The brands that understand this best will not only win the millennials tomorrow, but every customer who expects relevant and personal customer experience today.

-Are You Ready to Create Authentic Customer Experiences?
+Are You Ready to Improve Customer Experience on Social Media and Beyond?

 Explore The Petrova Experience Membership Program.